-Z-37 Čmelák (bumblebee) – a well known agricultural aircraft used for crop dusting in the former Czechoslovakia
+Look at this Z-37 Čmelák (bumblebee) – a well known agricultural aircraft used for crop dusting in the former Czechoslovakia:

 Visiting the museum was a great idea.
 Not only we found some interesting captures but we also could absorb the feel of the place and admire the effort the museum is maintained with.
 Hats off to the owners.